-Pakistan’s legal incubator hosted by Insaf Network Pakistan’s Center for Legal Excellence (INPCLE) will provide uninterrupted, high-quality, and affordable legal services while raising legal awareness in the general public.
+Pakistan’s legal incubator hosted by Insaf Network Pakistan’s Center for Legal Excellence (opens as PDF) (INPCLE) will provide uninterrupted, high-quality, and affordable legal services while raising legal awareness in the general public.
 The INPCLE program aims to help over a thousand litigants during the first 18-month residency cycle for eight young lawyers.

 Like in the States, more people than ever in Pakistan are going to court without the legal help they need.
 Legal education in the country also lacks practical training and as a result, a large number of young lawyers remain unemployed and live barely above the poverty line.
 Enter the INPCLE, a model both Rooney and INP hope will help young lawyers start practices while also closing the justice gap.
 The INPCLE will operate similarly to the U.S. incubator model, offering a training program to help young Pakistani interested in starting their own firms.
 The arrangement will benefit hosting organization, the young lawyers, and the surrounding community by expanding public legal access and knowledge while also increasing the availability of pro bono and low bono legal help for those in need.

 The Center’s goals for its first round of residency include:

 - Training eight young lawyers to facilitate transition to solo practice.

 - Offering litigation and other assistance will be provided for 120 poor and vulnerable community members with a focus on survivors of gender-based violence, minorities and people with disabilities.

 - Providing legal advice, referral and assistance to a minimum of 500 beneficiaries over the phone.

 - Conducting 40 legal awareness sessions (legal clinics) for the public in underdeveloped communities across Islamabad and will provide support to 800 poor and vulnerable community members.